 Lampworking or torchwork has been a main focus for many years.
 I love working in the medium.
 It is like painting with molten glass.
+Recently I have started taking the designs I create in glass and transforming them into digital designs and patterns to be used on products and for licensing to companies.

 Jewelry making has been a major part of my creative journey.
 Many years ago, I took a two hour glass bead making class at my local stain glass store.
 The technique is called Lampworking or Torchworking.
 Basically a rod of colored glass is melted in a torch and formed into different shapes.
 I fell in love with the process and started melting glass whenever I could.
 Eventually I started making beads for other jewelry designers, bought a bigger torch and moved into my home studio, otherwise known as the garage!
 I also had jewelry pieces included in several publications, such as Bead Unique and Belle Armoire.

 November 2012 I left my “day job” to become a full time jewelry artist, or so I thought!
 On my first day of self employment, a friend took me to lunch to celebrate.
 As we were talking, I told her about a project that I had in my head.
 My idea was to make glass fish and put them inside a glass container and make a no maintenance aquarium.
 She asked me to make one for her to put on her desk at her new job she was starting in two weeks.
 After several tries, I figured it out and it started an entirely different path for me.
 I started doing Art Shows and selling in local art galleries.
-But shipping the pieces was a real challenge so my market was limited.

 As I was trying to get this new found art business going, I joined a business group that had many knit and crochet designers, indie yarn dyers and fiber people.
 One of them asked if I could make a sheep stitch marker.
 Since I am a knitter myself, it was very important to me that they be snag-free, light and functional as well as cute!
 After many tries, I made my first stitch marker.
 So again, after a suggestion from a friend, things started shifting very quickly.
 Soon more and more people wanted them and eventually focused on stitch markers and progress keepers!